Apple cancels annual WWDC event for the first time in 31 years over coronavirus concerns, and will instead hold it online (AAPL)

 Apple announced its annual Worldwide Developers Conference (WWDC) held in June will shift online amid the spreading coronavirus pandemic.

-USATODAY.com Also reported by •AppleInsider •9to5Mac •engadget •The Verge
+USATODAY.com Also reported by •The Next Web •The Verge •engadget